kklash/mnemonikey/README.md

 - Phrases are encoded with [a custom high-density wordlist](https://github.com/kklash/wordlist4096) with stronger guarantees than BIP39.
 - Phrases include a checksum to confirm you entered the phrase correctly.
 - Supports encrypted phrases.
 You can change or remove the password at any time by [converting phrases](#mnemonikey-convert).
-- Easily auditable small code footprint: only \~4000 lines of source code, plus \~14000 lines of code from dependencies.
+- Easily auditable small code footprint: only \~4,000 lines of my source code (plus official Golang libraries).
 - [Reproducible builds](#reproducible-builds) for security guarantees.
 - [Supports subkey cycling](#subkey-lifecycle).
 - Fancy colored terminal output (Let's be honest, this is the most important feature :sunglasses: ).